Duke lacrosse rape hoax: Prosecution's chief investigator

 Nifong hired Linwood E. Wilson as his chief investigator.
 During Wilson's private detective career, at least seven formal inquiries into his conduct were performed.
 In 1997, Wilson was reprimanded by the state commission.
 After his appeal of the decision was rejected, he allowed his detective license to expire.
 In response to criticism, Wilson stated that no one had ever questioned his integrity.
 On June 25, 2007, shortly after Nifong's disbarment and removal from office, it was reported that Nifong's replacement, interim district attorney Jim Hardin Jr., fired Wilson from his post.

 Wider effects

-Effects on Duke faculty
+Effects on Duke faculty and staff

 Mike Pressler, the coach of the lacrosse team, received threatening e-mails and hate calls, had castigating signs placed on his property, and was the frequent victim of vandalism in the aftermath of the accusations.
 On April 5, 2006, he resigned (later revealed to have been forced) shortly after the McFadyen e-mail became public.
 Through his lawyer, he stated that his resignation was not an admission of wrongdoing on his part.
 On the same day, Richard H. Brodhead, president of Duke University, suspended the remainder of the lacrosse season.

 Other Duke faculty members (sometimes referred to as the Group of 88 or the "Gang of 88") have been criticized for their "Social Disaster" letter as well as individual comments and reactions which created a perception of prejudgment.